pyember/ember/docs/design/enhanced_jit_design_doc.md

 2. Eliminate the need for manual graph construction in common cases
 3. Enable transparent caching and reuse of execution plans
 4. Allow flexible configuration of execution parameters
-5. Match the elegance of JAX-like systems while preserving Ember's power
+5. Match the elegance of JAX-like systems while preserving Ember's eager-mode compatible UX

 ## Implementation Components